LazyClutch/LCMosaicImageView/README.md

 		LCMosaicImageView *imageView = [[LCMosaicImageView alloc] initWithImage:YOUR_IMAGE];
 		[self.view addSubview:imageView];

+- Switch on to enable paint event of `imageView`

+		imageView.mosaicEnabled = YES;

 - (**optional**)Set mosaic level.
 If you don't do that, the level will be set to `LCMosaicLevelDefault`

 		imageView.mosaicLevel = LCMosaicLevelHigh;